ilichkaya/laravel-restify/docs-v2/content/en/api/repositories.md

 ### Bulk after store

-After storing an entity, the repository will call the static `bulkStored` method from the repository, so you can
+After storing an entity, the repository will call the static `bulkStored` method from the repository.
+On this wise, you can
 override:

 ```php